crjaiyaduvanshi/Financial-Market-News-Sentiment-Analysis/README.md

 3. Load the data and run each notebook sequentially.

 ## Results
-Our analysis shows a [sample output for correlation coefficient, sample graphs, etc.].
-Further details are available in the notebooks.
+Details are available in the notebooks.

 ## License
 MIT License